Xiamen: Shapowei

 Hidden in the downtown, with docks and low houses, Shapowei (沙坡尾) entails the scene of the old Xiamen.
 The stone road baptized by the time and the rusty wharf both witness the growth of several generations of Xiamen people.

 The flavor of old Xiamen has become the reason why young people with artistic talents like to go to Shapowei.
 In the past, there were many small and medium-sized wharfs, but now it is a destination for food and shopping.

 Aotou village

 Aotou Village (澳头村), located in the Xindian town in Xiang'an district, is near the sea and mountain.
 It is opposite to Kinmen Island and Xiamen Island across the sea.
 It is not only a famous hometown of overseas Chinese in South Fujian, but also a harbor and fishing village.

 Arcade Building

 Just like the broad quadrangle courtyard in Beijing, and the Shikumen with Chinese and western features in Shanghai, the arcade building (骑楼) is the symbol of Xiamen's traditional culture.

-The popularity of arcade buildings is due to the boom of "going overseas" at the beginning of the 20th century.
-Many overseas Chinese who made a great fortune in foreign countries came back home with new business ideas as well as foreign architectural ideas.

 Within the arcade building, the upstairs has rooms where people live while the downstairs has corridors which are used as shops.

 The arcade buildings along Lujiang Ave, which are on the opposite of Gulangyu Island, enjoy a history of more than 100 years.